OliveNjerii/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

 ## Script 15
-changes the owner and the group owner of _hello to vincent and staff respectively.
+- changes the owner and the group owner of _hello to vincent and staff respectively.

     The file _hello is in the working directory
     The file _hello is a symbolic link

 ## Script 16
-changes the owner of the file hello to betty only if it is owned by the user guillaume.
+- changes the owner of the file hello to betty only if it is owned by the user guillaume.

     The file hello will be in the working directory

+## Script 17
+- will play the StarWars IV episode in the terminal.